Jamie xx: 2010–present

-On 27 March 2015 he released two singles.
-"Loud Places", featuring the xx's Romy Madley Croft, and "Gosh".
+On 27 March 2015, he released two singles: "Loud Places", featuring the xx's Romy Madley Croft, and "Gosh".
 On the same day he also announced that his debut album, In Colour, would be out on 1 June 2015.
 Ahead of its release, In Colour was streamed on iTunes as a preview with album-spanning visuals that 'reacted' to each sound.
+It was ultimately released on 29 May 2015 to widespread critical acclaim, debuting at number three on the UK Albums Chart and receiving nominations for the 2015 Mercury Prize and for Best Dance/Electronic Album at the 58th Grammy Awards.

 Jamie xx composed the score for a ballet, Tree of Codes, commissioned by Manchester International Festival for its 2015 edition.
 Based on a novel of the same name by Jonathan Safran Foer, the ballet was choreographed by Wayne McGregor and had a set created by Olafur Eliasson.

-In 2020, he released his first single in 5 years, "Idontknow", which received positive to lukewarm reception from critics.
-He was credited on Tyler, The Creator's 2021 album Call Me If You Get Lost as a co-producer on the track "RISE!".
+In 2020, he released his first single in five years, "Idontknow", which received positive to lukewarm reception from critics.
+He was credited on Tyler, the Creator's 2021 album Call Me If You Get Lost as a co-producer on the track "RISE!".

-In 2022, Jamie xx was enlisted to produce fellow bandmate Oliver Sim's debut album, Hideous Bastard.
+Jamie xx has worked on each of his The xx bandmates' respective solo albums: he produced Oliver Sim's Hideous Bastard (2022), and co-produced Romy's Mid Air (2023).

+On 20 September 2024, Jamie xx released his second opus In Waves on the independent Young record label.